Pauses Increase Happiness and Effectiveness

 Are you feeling the need for a pause in your life?
 Luckily, there is a good deal of evidence that shows taking a pause helps us to live happier lives AND become more effective at work.

-As Joe Robinson, author of Don’t Miss Your Life, points out… “Satisfying work and a well-lived life are the result of thinking, assessing, and having the attention to create a better pathway forward.
+Joe Robinson talks about this in his book Don’t Miss Your Life, where he points out… “Satisfying work and a well-lived life are the result of thinking, assessing, and having the attention to create a better pathway forward.
 Something no one else can do for us.
 What you want doesn’t happen on its own.
 You have to make it happen.”

-Following are 8 different beneficial pauses, big and small, that Robinson suggests we start implementing in our lives today…
+Here are 8 different beneficial pauses, big and small, that Robinson suggests we start implementing today:

 1. Big Picture Pause.